duckietown/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 # Assignment {#introduction-assignment status=ready}

-This BLAH assignment gives an introduction to our course and reviews some basic material you will need. *Hand ins will be noted in italics.
+This assignment gives an introduction to our course and reviews some basic material you will need. *Hand ins will be noted in italics.
 Create an `answers.txt` file in your Github repository (see handin instructions at the bottom of this page) in which to write your answers.*

-TEST2

 ## Course Form